ManApart/quest-command/notes.md

 - Stats have skills that are improved by XP, attributes that improve through level up points, and derived stats like health
 - Or stats improve by use, attributes are like stat categories and improve when their stats improve, properties are derived from attributes (health, endurance, etc)
 - Each skill levelup adds 1 xp to attribute

+Resting restores 10% of stamina and focus per hour Traveling uses 1 stamina per AREA traveled (distance being from the scale class, an AREA being 10 HUMANs)

 Attribute | Derived Stat | Example Stats/Activities
 --- | --- | ---